PXL-IT-NET/Guts-DotNetAdvanced/README.md

 Although it is not a guarantee, having all tests green is a good indication that you completed the exercise correctly.

+Once you finished an exercise it is recommended to **create a local commit** that stores your changes.

+In case of disaster (e.g. a laptop crash) you can still recover the source code of your solutions by navigating to the details of an exercise via [guts-web.appspot.com](https://guts-web.appspot.com).

 #### Check your results online
 Test results of all students are sent to the Guts servers.
 You can check your progress and compare with the averages of other students via [guts-web.appspot.com](https://guts-web.appspot.com).
 Login, go to ".NET Advanced" in the navigation bar and select the chapter you want to view.
 ![alt text][img_chapter_contents]

-## FAQ

-#### How do I deal with updates / bugfixes on the start code?
+## How do I deal with updates / bugfixes on the start code?
 When you are working on the exercises of a chapter and you get notified that the start code changed (e.g. after a bug fix in one of the tests), you want to get the latest version of the tests **without losing any work** you already did.
+There are 2 options:

+#### Option1 (recommended): commit your changes
+The best option is to really **embrace git and create local commits** that contain your changes (e.g. each time you finish an exercise).
+You can then safely do a **git pull origin master**.
+This wil create a (local) merge commit that contains an updated version of the tests (from the remote repository) merged with the changes you made.

+#### Option 2: stash your changes
-With git you can *stash* (or set aside) your local changes, then pull (or get) the latest version of the online repository to finally reapply the stashed local changes.
+If you don't have local commits that contain your changes, you can *stash* (or set aside) your local changes, then pull (or get) the latest version of the online repository to finally reapply the stashed local changes.

-To do this, follow these steps:
 * Open a command prompt
 * Navigate to the local folder in which you cloned the online repository (**!the root folder, not a folder for a specific chapter or exercise!**)
 * Save your local changes by executing the command **git stash**
 * Do a pull request that overwrites the local code with the code in the online repository: **git pull origin master**
 * Reapply your stashed changes: **git stash apply**
+* Clear the stash (in case you need to do this operation again in the future): **get stash clear**

 [img_projects]:Images/projects.png "Solution for chapter five with its projects"
 [img_download]:Images/download.png "Download repository"
+[img_fork]:Images/fork.png "Fork repository"
 [img_clone]:Images/clone.png "Clone repository"
 [img_open_solution]:Images/open_solution.png "Open solution"
 [img_startup_project]:Images/startup_project.png "Choose startup project"